Le Rucher de l'Ours, passion for bees and honey since 1975 !

 From left to right :

-Philippe WEIBEL: Beekeper, photographer, mechanic, sweeper, accountant, seller, computer beginner, passionate by bees and honey for 40 years and by this small company and incidentally leader of Le Rucher de l'Ours.
+Philippe WEIBEL: Beekeper, photographer, mechanic, sweeper, accountant, seller, computer beginner, passionate about bees and honey for 40 years and about this small company and incidentally leader of Le Rucher de l'Ours.

 Sylvie: She was given an inexhaustible energy, she takes care of everything and the rest, she was hired as a secretary but she prefers the work of honey, she puts in jars, prepares the orders and the invoices, answers the phone, welcomes you at the shop... and always smiling!
 We owe her the commercial success of this website!

-Laurent: He is with us for over 18 years, he prefers work in the open air with the bees but you can also meet him at fairs and markets.
+Laurent: He has been with us for over 18 years, he prefers working in the open air with the bees but you can also meet him at fairs and markets.

-Francine: She was recently hired to do the packages because of the website development but she is only here in the morning because she is also mayor of the beautiful village Saint Martin-lys.
+Francine: She was recently hired to prepare the packages because of the website development but she is only here in the morning because she is also mayor of the beautiful village Saint Martin-lys.

 Agathe: The daughter of the house, she preferred to fly with her own wings, but she has been part of our development.
 As she speaks 6 languages she has translated this website.

-Jérome: He has just arrived and will leaves us temporarily to pass his beekeper degree (maybe the succession...)
+Jérome: He has just arrived and will leave us temporarily to pass his beekeper degree (maybe the succession...)
 Le Rucher de l'Ours needs new blood, as you may have understood!

 Georges: Our friend and colleague beekeeper, main supplier when our bees haven't worked enough.
 Georges is a force of nature with a matchless knowledge about bees and a local man with a huge heart.

 We are located in Axat, a small village in the upper Aude valley.
-At the foot on the mountains, on the road to Font-Romeu, close to the coast line, the position is ideal for migratory beekeeping.
+At the foot of the mountains, on the road to Font-Romeu, close to the coast line, the location is ideal for migratory beekeeping.

 Our beehives hibernate near the coast, where they benefit from a milder winter climate and an earlier spring vegetation.
-Which prevents us to feed them, as our bees eat their own honey.
+Which saves us having to feed them, since our bees consume their own honey.